mlabato/odm-express/README.md

-# odmexpress

-Back-end service for e-commerce website "Outlet de Mates".
+# Back-end service for e-commerce website "Outlet de Mates".

+## Introduction

-After finishing my Full Stack Developer studies at Digital House I was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas, and I proposed him to develop an e-commerce for his business.
+Once i finished my Full Stack Developer studies at Digital House i was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas.
+He didn't have money to pay me and i didn't have enough experience to develop an e-commerce project alone.
+So i proposed him to give small steps toward the full project without the pressure of having deadlines.
+This helped me to keep studying and learning new things.

-After getting in touch with Nicolas' commercial needs, I started this project with an SQL database (odm-db.sql in this repository).
-Subsequent to that, I went ahead by creating a back-end service with the following functionalities:
+###### Project's brief description

+First of all, i had to get in touch with Nicolas' commercial needs, so the first step was to create an SQL database (the script can be found as odm-db.sql) to store all the product's and user's data (the script can be found as odmdata.sql).
+I realised that the web needed two services: a back-end and a front-end, both hosted in different servers, communicated by an API.
+I chose to develop the back-end using express.js.

+###### Functionalities
+The service offer:
-- API for front-end service comsumption (products and users data).
+- API for front-end service comsumption (all the products and users data that it needs).
 - Database integration with Sequelize.
-- Routing with Express.js
+- Routing with Express.js.

+###### Run this sample!

+- Run  the odm-db.sql script in MySQL Workbench or Dbeaver
+- Run the odmdata.sql script in MySQL Workbench or Dbeaver
+- Open a new terminal
+- Clone this repository
+- Run npm start

-Front end repository is hosted on https://github.com/mlabato/odmreact:
+Front end repository can be found at https://github.com/mlabato/odmreact